 - Fetching of the transactional data and final “thank you page”

-It is important to build a totally seamless flow, support the user with helpful contents and graphic elements and eventually adding a live video chat with a view to communicate that the completion of the process will provide a faster process and increase the chances of receiving the loan.
-According to our experience, 55-60% of the applicants that initiate an open banking journey successfully complete it.
-Although PSD2 is still in the early stages and the open banking ecosystem is not fully mature, the results are promising and can only get better!
+It is important to build a totally seamless flow, support the user with helpful content and graphic elements and eventually add a live video chat with a view to communicate that the completion of the process will provide a faster journey and increase the chances of receiving the loan.
+According to our experience, 55-60% of the applicants that initiate an Open Banking journey successfully complete it.
+Although PSD2 is still in the early stages and the Open Banking ecosystem is not fully mature, the results are promising and can only get better!

 2) Open Banking reduces bureaucracy and helps with identification of the prospect

 The strong customer authentication is crucial in ensuring that the prospect is able to access the current accounts submitted.
 Additionally, it is possible to extract and check the IBAN, eventually adding up services to validate the association to a VAT number or a fiscal code.

 The European Banking Authority has also recommended that banks add the name and surname of the account holder(s) as part of the information to be submitted via the PSD2 API.